 DE is a unique organic garden pesticide that claims many benefits.
 Pest control professionals, gardeners, and farmers have been using it for decades.

 So, why the strange name?
-Well, DE is made from ground up fossilized diatoms.
+Well, DE is made from ground-up fossilized diatoms.
 The origins of DE make it sound icky, but it’s not.
 It looks like plain old chalky powder.

 DE is rich in silica and other minerals.
 When ground, DE particles are very sharp.
 Think of them as very tiny pieces of broken glass.
-DE can kill ticks, spiders, cockroaches, crickets, fleas, bed bugs, and many other garden and household pests.
+DE can kill ticks, spiders, cockroaches, crickets, fleas, bed bugs, and many other gardens and household pests.

 But have no worries, it is not toxic to humans or pets.
-DE is also found in some paints, rubber products, medicine, some types of toothpaste, skin care products, and water filters.
+DE is also found in some paints, rubber products, medicine, some types of toothpaste, skincare products, and water filters.

 How to Use Diatomaceous Earth in the Garden

 Snails and slugs really hate DE.
 Because the tiny dead planktons are so sharp, they will injure snails and slugs that crawl over them.
 Those slugs and snails will eventually dehydrate and die.

 The process also works for getting rid of aphids, caterpillars, and other soft-bodied insects.
 You can even use it to kill cockroaches, fleas, beetles, and a few more hard shell insects.

 It kills them by cutting them up and drying them out.
 So, there are no toxic chemicals involved at all, but they can be just as effective as man-made pesticides.

 However, the problem with DE is the fact that it kills beneficial insects just as efficiently as it does bad ones.
 And it doesn’t discriminate between them.
 It can also kill bees, butterflies, ladybugs, and green lacewings, so you need to be careful when using it.